boystrange/FairCheck/README.md

-# Fair termination of binary sessions - artifact
+# Fair Termination of Binary Sessions - Artifact

-`FairCheck` is an implementation of the type system described in the paper *Fair termination of binary sessions* submitted to POPL 2022 (submission #30).
+`FairCheck` is an implementation of the type system described in the paper *Fair Termination of Binary Sessions* submitted to POPL 2022 (submission #30).
 A draft of the paper that also includes the algorithmic version of the type system on which `FairCheck` is based is [available here (external link)](http://www.di.unito.it/~padovani/assets/downloads/fair-termination.pdf).